vaeth/squashmount/README.md

 (this should be the case in most distributions providing systemd; in Gentoo this means to enable `USE=systemd` for the util-linux package.
 If you compile util-linux manually, make sure to pass `--with-systemd` to `./configure`).
-In this case, __systemd__ will probably work for you in "standard" setups.
+In this case, __systemd__ will probably work for you in “standard” setups.
 With __systemd-219__ (or newer?) and some unusual setups like `--make-shared` on some partitions, it can happen nevertheless that __mount__ appears to work, but actually nothing is mounted if __systemd__ is in use.
 This is related with